Former South Korean governor convicted of sexual abuse

-SEOUL, South Korea (AP) — A South Korean appeals court has sentenced a former provincial governor to 3½ years in prison on charges of sexually abusing his secretary, in the highest profile conviction yet from investigations triggered by the country’s growing #MeToo movement.
+SEOUL, South Korea (AP) — A South Korean appeals court sentenced a former provincial governor to 3½ years in prison on Friday on charges of sexually abusing his secretary, in the highest profile conviction yet from investigations triggered by the country’s growing #MeToo movement.

-A Seoul High Court official said Friday that Ahn Hee-jung was found guilty on most counts after being accused of molestation, sexual assault and abuse of authority.
+A Seoul High Court official said Ahn Hee-jung was found guilty on most counts after being accused of molestation, sexual assault and abuse of authority.
+The official did not want to be named, citing office rules.

-A lower court had acquitted Ahn in August, citing a lack of evidence proving that he abused his authority to force his secretary to have sex.
-Ahn had said the sex was consensual.
+Ahn, 54, had been considered a possible presidential candidate, and was a runner-up to current President Moon Jae-in in the ruling party’s presidential primary in April 2017.

-Ahn had been considered a possible presidential candidate but stepped down as governor of South Chungcheong province last March amid public anger over Kim’s allegations.
+But he stepped down as governor of South Chungcheong province last March amid public anger over allegations of sexual abuse raised by his then-secretary, Kim Ji-eun.
+Kim said in a television interview that Ahn had raped her several times since June 2017 and that she couldn’t say no because of how powerful he was.

 Most Read Nation & World Stories